NordicSemiconductor/asset-tracker-cloud-docs/docs/device-cloud-protocol/TransportAndData.rst

 MQTT as the transport protocol
 ******************************

-The Asset Tracker Cloud Example uses MQTT to connect the device to the cloud provider.
+The nRF Asset Tracker uses MQTT to connect the device to the cloud provider.
 MQTT is the default protocol for IoT at the cloud providers this example currently focuses on: AWS, Microsoft Azure, and Google Cloud.

 JSON as the data format
 ***********************

-The Asset Tracker Cloud Example uses JSON to represent all transferred data.
+The nRF Asset Tracker uses JSON to represent all transferred data.
 If offers very good support in tooling and is human readable.
 Especially during development its verbosity is valuable.